 Mark Carrozza joined the Graham Center in March 2014 after the Graham Center acquired HealthLandscape.
 He is directly responsible for the development of successful web-based data analysis and mapping systems.
-Recent research includes creating “hotspots” of child abuse based on child abuse treatment records and police calls for service, exploring race disparities in Southwest Ohio, and monitoring the effect of ACA implementation on the homeless population and access to health care.
+Recent research includes creating “hot spots” of child abuse based on child abuse treatment records and police calls for service, exploring race disparities in Southwest Ohio, and monitoring the effect of ACA implementation on the homeless population and access to health care.
 Mark is also an alumni of the Larry A. Green Visiting Scholars Program at the Robert Graham Center, where he focused research related to Social Capital, Access to Care, and Health Status.
 He earned a master’s degree in Sociology from the University of Cincinnati and is currently completing a doctorate in the same program.

 Jené Grandmont joined the Robert Graham Center in March 2014 with the acquisition of HealthLandscape.
 Her primary responsibilities include managing geographic data, deploying and maintaining client sites, and working with users to understand how they can use data to make better informed decisions.
 She has extensive experience in social science research, including study design and advanced analytic techniques.
-Research interests include issues the count, maintenance, and distribution of the healthcare workforce and access to healthy foods and opportunities for active living.
+Research interests include issues the count, maintenance, and distribution of the health care workforce and access to healthy foods and opportunities for active living.
 Jené earned a Master’s degree in Sociology from the University of Cincinnati.

 Anuradha Jetty joined the Robert Graham Center in July 2014 and currently serves as the Research Associate.
-Her work is focused on conducting secondary data analysis of large databases to assess the healthcare workforce, access, utilization, costs, and outcomes.
+Her work is focused on conducting secondary data analysis of large databases to assess the health care workforce, access, utilization, costs, and outcomes.
 Her career in public health includes designing and conducting cross-sectional studies to evaluate the "Open Heart Surgery Observation Health Education program” for high school students at Inova Heart and Vascular Institute and the “National Longitudinal Transition Study” of students with disabilities at the Department of Health Administration and Policy, George Mason University.
 She received her Bachelor of Homeopathy Medicine and Surgery from Osmania University, Hyderabad, India, and her Master of Public Health (Epidemiology) from George Mason University, Fairfax, VA.

 Stephen Petterson joined the Robert Graham Center in 2005.
 He is currently the Research Director, both overseeing and contributing to the Center's analytical activities.
 Previously, as a sociologist and social statistician, he was on faculty at the University of Virginia and a researcher at the Southeastern Rural Mental Health Research Center.
 Stephen has taught cours-es in graduate and undergraduate statistics, welfare policy, problems of urban life and sociology of work.
 He earned a Ph.D. in sociology from the University of Wisconsin, and an undergraduate degree in sociology and anthropology from Haverford College.

-Jennifer Rankin joined the Robert Graham Center in May, 2010 as the Geospatial Informatics Senior Analyst.
-She directs all geospatial projects at the Graham Center, most notably the UDS Mapper.
+Jennifer Rankin joined HealthLandscape in March 2015.
+Prior to this, she served as the Geospatial Informatics Senior Analyst for the Robert Graham Center.
+She directs all geospatial projects for HealthLandscape, most notably the UDS Mapper.
 Her career has focused on issues related to primary care and access to care, with a special interest in the geography of access to health care.
 She has worked with the HRSA Maternal and Child Health Bureau, the Texas Association of Community Health Centers, and the Association of State and Territorial Health Officials.
 Jennifer earned her Master of Health Administration from the Tulane School of Public Health and Tropical Medicine, as well as her Master of Science in Health Information Sciences and Master of Public Health and PhD in Public Health Informatics from The University of Texas Health Science Center at Houston.

 Michael Topmiller joined the Robert Graham Center in March 2014 follwing the acquisition of HealthLandscape.
 His primary responsibilities include managing data, creating map services, setting up and managing Community Data Portals, and providing training and technical support to users.
 Michael has expertise in GIS and qualitative research methods, and has past experience conducting interviews, analyzing qualitative data, and working as a GIS specialist for community-based research (CBPR) projects in Mexico, North Carolina, and Cincinnati.
 His current research interests include health disparities, Latino health care issues in non-traditional destinations, health and the built environment, and participatory GIS.
 Michael earned an MA in Latin American Studies from San Diego University and a BA in Mathematics and Secondary Education from the University of Kentucky.